-If there was ever a family of motorcycles that “owned the racetrack” the GSX-R line is it.
+If there ever was a family of motorcycles that “owned the racetrack” the GSX-R line is it.
 Not surprising considering the thousands of GSX-R motorcycles sold worldwide since the model’s inception, and their popularity at all levels of roadracing.
-Now, the new generation of GSX-R motorcycles is complete with a new 600 supersport contender and an open-class machine with the best power-to-weight ratio in its class.
-Rounding out the supersport line is the TL1000R – a V-twin-powered machine with outstanding performance on the street or the track.
+The complete line of high performance GSX-R’s is here for 2002 featuring the supersport GSX-R600, the superbike GSX-R750 and the open-class GSX-R1000.
+Rounding out the supersport line-up is the TL1000R – a V-twin powered machine with outstanding performance on the street or the track.

-Unique to the GSX-R1000 is its 4-into-2-into-1 exhaust system which is constructed of titanium, stainless steel, and aluminum parts to reduce weight.
-The exhaust system features new digitally-controlled Suzuki Exhaust Tuning (SET).
-This system uses a servo motor-controlled butterfly valve in the exhaust to regulate back pressure.
-At low rpm, the valve closes, increasing back pressure and improving low-end torque while also reducing exhaust noise.
-As rpm increases the valve progressively opens to reduce back pressure and increase mid-to-high-range power.
+The GSX-R1000’s unique 4-into-2-into-1 exhaust system features titanium, stainless steel and aluminum construction to reduce weight and the digitally-controlled Suzuki Exhaust Tuning (SET) system.
+The SET system utilizes a servo motor-controlled butterfly valve which closes in low RPM situations creating increased back pressure and low end torque while also reducing exhaust noise.
+As RPM increases the valve progressively opens to reduce back pressure and increase mid-to-high range power.

 Engine Type: 4-stroke, liquid-cooled